 We all have struggled with slow broadband connection sometime, somewhere, and we still face this at times – even with so much advanced technology and faster internet connections than ever before.
 Sluggish internet speed can be an internal or minor issue too, as something as nominal as just not clearing the caches regularly.
 Caches affect the connection because it gives limited space in the hard drive, hence it causes dropped connection and slow internet speed.

 Keeping your Wi-Fi router or connected devices near home appliances can also be a potential reason affecting the overall internet speed.
 Unless you have a great connection like Spectrum Internet, which seldom causes any hiccups while using their services, sluggish internet is not a new thing for any of us.

-Here is a list of some essential hacks and tricks which all internet users must know if in case someone does not know them already.
+Here is a list of some essential hacks and tricks that all internet users must know, in case someone does not know them already.
 They will simply make the overall digital experience better.

 6 Tips to Enhance a Slow Broadband Connection

 By default, we habitually do not check our Wi-Fi settings unless any annoyance takes place, even then we often overlook to check our Wi-Fi settings.
 Therefore, before you do anything and notice your internet is not working as smooth as it used to, go to your Wi-Fi settings and make sure if everything is rightly put and there isn’t any restriction or condition that is affecting the performance.
 If you do not find any issue with that, take some expert help and then take the rest of the steps.

 2. Test your internet speed